 The Garmin Edge 820 is nicely weighted (67.7g) and my first impression was “Wow, tiny!“.
 Today, I’m often reminded how well built this product is, from a manufacturer with unparalleled experience in this field.

-After several months of almost daily use there are no signs of wear and tear.
+After several months of almost daily use there are few signs of wear and tear.
 I do look after my stuff but when I think back to where this device has been and how much weather its seen, it’s still in surprisingly good nick!

 The side and bottom buttons are as fresh and crisp as the first day I fumbled with them and as a result I have given the Garmin Edge 820 a reflective rating.
-Garmin produce high quality GPS cycling computers, period.

 TIP 1 • There’s no negative effect to protecting the screen of your Garmin with a self-adhesive protector.
 Fitting can be fiddly but their worth the effort, protecting the screen from false touches, weather, dust and snot.